muratk5n/thirdwave/en/README.md

 ---

-Yes that's what it is..
+Yes that's it..
 Ryan Reynolds reminds me of Adam Sandler.
 He should do a remake of the *The Wedding Singer*.

 ---